Centroida/angular-pwa/README.md

 ----

 ## Fast
-   Service Worker App Shell + Dynamic Content model to achieve faster load times with and without a network.
+   Service Worker to achieve faster load with and without a network.

 ## Responsive
    Responsive UI using  <a href="https://github.com/angular/flex-layout">Flex-Layout</a> that can be used to your mobile home   screen to    have a native feel.